Sunday, 26 July 2009

-I would like to make some points on your article in the Guardian 25 July 2009, I like your work especially your book on the Spanish Civil War.
+I would like to make some points in your article in the Guardian 25 July 2009; I like your work especially your book on the Spanish Civil War.
 Your article in the Guardian is worth reading and should provoke some discussion.
 I have not read the novel The Mistress of Nothing.
 Therefore, I cannot comment on the merit of the book.

 My first point would be to concur the great Irish Poet, writer and socialist Oscar Wilde who said that “Books are well written, or badly written" which was a rant against people not being able to draw a proper distinction between a good and a bad book.
 For thousands of years writers have been writing Faction, your invocation of William Shakespeare is one case in point.
 Having done my history degree using some of his works it can be infuriating when you check some of the histories, and it turns out to be entirely different from real historical facts.
 But to my knowledge, no one has criticized Shakespeare as an evil writer wrong historian maybe.